 More recently, Mia worked closely with majority staff and minority staff in both the House and the Senate authorization committees in the development of the 2014 WRRDA legislation, helping to shape many of the sponsor-empowering initiatives, as well as the Navigation and Harbor Maintenance Trust Fund modifications for port development.
-In addition to the Corps, Mia worked closely and has many project successes with key decision-makers in programs at the U.S. Department of Interior, U.S. Department of Agriculture, the U.S. Environmental Protection Agency, and the U.S. Department of Transportation on a wide range of endangered species, western water, water reclamation and reuse, water recycling, permitting, urban water supply and water quality, rural development, economic development, transportation and infrastructure issues and projects.
+In addition, Ms. O’Connell worked with both House and Senate authorization Committees in both the 2016 WRDA, as well as the 2018 America’s Water Infrastructure Act.
+Beyond the Corps, Mia worked closely and has many project successes with key decision-makers in programs at the U.S. Department of Interior, U.S. Department of Agriculture, the U.S. Environmental Protection Agency, and the U.S. Department of Transportation on a wide range of ecosystem restoration, western water, water reclamation and reuse, water recycling, permitting, urban water supply and water quality, green infrastructure, rural development, economic development, transportation and infrastructure issues and projects.

 Mia has managed and executed the legislative and technical agency programs for major metropolitan reclamation districts, river authorities, urban and rural flood protection and water supply and recycling districts, port and port districts, state environmental protection and ecosystem restoration departments, water and open space conservation districts, cities, counties and state departments of transportation.
 For these clients, many of which Mia worked with for over 20 years, she has helped develop partnered projects, facilitated timely agency approvals, secured project authorizations in Congress and helped secure billions in federal dollars for construction.
 Mia is considered one of Washington’s premier Corps of Engineers experts.